Skip to main content

 Press Release

-While Latinos are running faster in the education race, this report finds that they are falling farther behind Whites and Blacks in many crucial college outcomes.
-The good news though, is that with the right support, Latinos are poised for a surge in educational and economic success.
+While Hispanic/Latino individuals are running faster in the education race, this report finds that they are falling farther behind White and Black/African American individuals in many crucial college outcomes.
+The good news though, is that with the right support, Hispanic/Latino individuals are poised for a surge in educational and economic success.

 Key Findings